-The inaugural Laver Cup, competed for between Team Europe and Team World, held in Milan, from 22-24 September 2017, became the first major event to use a Match Tie-Break (10 points) to decide singles matches.
+The second Laver Cup, competed for between Team Europe and Team World, was held in Chicago, from 21-23 September 2018.

 Bjorn Borg captained Team Europe and John McEnroe captained Team World.

-Team Europe were eventual winners after the 12 best-of-3 sets matches were completed.
+Team Europe were eventual winners after 11 best-of-3 sets matches were completed.

 The Laver Cup utilised the format, that if a match was tied at 1 set all, a Match-Tie-Break (10 points) was used as a ‘3rd set match decider’ to shorten the matches.

 It is now being widely recognised that as tennis continues to evolve, matches cannot go on and on for ever and methods for shortening matches have to be utilised.

 Analysis of the 2018 Laver Cup Match Tie-Breaks 8 matches (7 singles and 1 doubles) out of the 11 matches played reached 1 set all and a 3rd set MTB was utilised.

 On average, 1 hour 44 minutes (152 points) was taken to complete a 3-set match, including 13 minutes (17.4 points) taken to complete the MTB.